Hoobie/adventofcode/README.md

 ![stats](stats.png)

 ## An example solution (spoiler alert)
-This paragraph presents an example functional solution of the 21st day's "Fractal Art" exercise which was one of the toughest.
+This paragraph presents an example functional solution of the 21st day's "Fractal Art" exercise which was one of the most labour-intensive.

 ### Intro
 We start with the following ASCII art: